-Kiawah Island Golf Resort
+Kiawah Island Golf Courses

 No trip to Charleston is complete without playing a round at The Kiawah Island Golf Resort.
 This club offers several options for world-class golf.
 Although it holds many of the highest green fees in Charleston, many players consider the experience well worth it.
 These courses will make any avid golfer want to stay awhile.

-Cougar Point Golf Club
+Cougar Point Golf Course

 Cougar Point offers an exciting course with stunning views of the marshes along the Kiawah River.
 This course, designed by legendary golfer Gary Player, challenges each golfers’ ability to shape the ball.

-Osprey Point Golf Club
+Osprey Point Golf Course

 Turtle Point has seen its share of action over the years.
 This course, designed by Jack Nicklaus, hosted the 1990 PGA Cup Matches while the Ocean Course was under construction.
 You’ll need to focus intently on accuracy and precision to conquer this course.

-Seabrook Island Club
+Seabrook Island Golf Courses

-Wild Dunes Resort
+Wild Dunes Links Golf Course